tubbo/bowery/README.md

 ```

 This basically rebuilds the lockfile with the versions specified in
-Assetfile.
+Componentfile.
 You can also update a single component by running:

 ```bash
 $ bowery update jquery